«Topos» as a sense of belonging

 Visiting the Museum of Tinian Artists

-Explore the excellent Museum of Tinian Artists in Tinos Town.
-Its impressive collection features over 100 sculptures and paintings from the 19th and 20th centuries by renowned local figures such as Yannoulis Chalepas, Dimitrios Filippotis, Georgios Vitalis, Lazaros and Markos Fytalis, Nikolaos Gyzis, Nikiforos Lytras, and Giannis Gaitis.
+Explore the Museum of Tinian Artists in Tinos Town, which houses an impressive collection of over 100 sculptures and paintings.
+The exhibits span the 19th and 20th centuries, featuring works by renowned local figures such as Yannoulis Chalepas, Dimitrios Filippotis, Nikolaos Gyzis and Nikiforos Lytras.

 Immersing in Volakas' Poetry

-Stroll through the captivating village of Volakas and discover poems by Kalvos, Cavafy, Elytis, and others, beautifully inscribed on the old doors of its houses.
+Stroll through the village of Volakas and discover an unexpected open-air literary gallery.
+Famous for its unique granite boulders, the village also features poems by Kalvos, Cavafy and Elytis, beautifully inscribed on the old doors and walls of its houses.

 Exploring Picturesque Kardiani

-Hike through the picturesque village of Kardiani, seemingly suspended above the sea with boundless views of Syros, Kea, and Kythnos.
-Built amphitheatrically on the steep, verdant slopes of Mount Pateles, it's famous for its abundant waters, numerous springs, and classic Cycladic architecture, featuring vaulted white houses and narrow streets.
+Visit the village of Kardiani, seemingly suspended above the sea with boundless views of Syros, Kea, and Kythnos.
+Built amphitheatrically on the verdant slopes of Mount Pateles, it is famous for its abundant natural springs, classic Cycladic architecture and narrow, vaulted streets.

 Visiting Kechrovouni Monastery

 Journey to the historic Monastery of Kechrovouni, also known as Our Lady of the Angels.
-This impressive cluster of seven 10th and 11th-century churches, built on the steep slopes of Mount Kechrovouni at 650 meters above sea level, resembles a traditional Cycladic village.
-Its museum and library safeguard rare relics and fascinating publications.
+This impressive cluster of seven 10th and 11th-century churches is built on the steep slopes of Mount Kechrovouni, 650 meters above sea level.
+Resembling a traditional Cycladic village, the monastery features a museum and library that safeguard rare relics and publications.

 Touring Nissos Microbrewery

-Take a fascinating tour of the Nissos microbrewery in Vayia.
-Learn about the production of the island's internationally acclaimed beer and enjoy a tasting session perfectly paired with local delicacies.
+Take a tour of the Nissos microbrewery in Vayia.
+Learn about the production of the island's internationally acclaimed beer and enjoy a tasting session paired with local delicacies.

 Engaging in Basket-Making

-Participate in one of the traditional basket-making workshops in Volakas, a village renowned for this centuries-old craft.
+Participate in a traditional basket-making workshop in Volakas.
+The village is renowned for this centuries-old craft, offering a hands-on connection to Tinian heritage.

 Discovering Ancient History

-Visit the Archaeological Museum of Tinos to admire Andronicus’ exquisite marble sundial, unearthed during excavations at Kionia, and ancient relief storage jars dating back to the 8th century BC.
+Visit the Archaeological Museum of Tinos to admire Andronicus’ exquisite marble sundial, unearthed during excavations at Kionia.
+The museum also features ancient relief storage jars dating back to the 8th century BC, offering a profound glimpse into the island's long-standing heritage.